SHITIANYU-hue/SUMO-changing-lane-agent/README.md

 ## Installation
-First install SUMO and then the required packages from requirements.txt
+First install SUMO and then the required packages from requirements.txt or environment.yml

-## More Details
-I wrote a report about this.
-You can find it inside report folder

 ## others